dymium-org/dymiumModules/modules/matsim/README.md

     FALSE, then it will call MATSim using a commandline command.
 Note that, calling MATSim from the commandline only possible on a UNIX machine if you are running this through a Windows machine then you must use rJava to call MATSim.
-A error will be raised if this is set to FALSE on a Windows machine.
+An error will be raised if this is set to FALSE on a Windows machine.

 ### Description